Inklingo

 adjectiveB1general

-Use 'habitual' when referring to something that is typical, customary, or done regularly by a person or group.
+Use 'habitual' to describe something that is typical, customary, or part of a regular habit or routine, often implying a set pattern.

 A cozy illustration of a person in comfortable slippers standing next to a coffee machine on a kitchen counter, holding a favorite, slightly worn blue mug, depicting a typical morning routine.